skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 Below are requirements for using managed spot jobs:

-(1) Local file mounts/workdir are not supported.
+(1) **Mounting code and datasets**: Local file mounts/workdir are not supported.
 Cloud buckets should be used to hold code and datasets, which can be satisfied by using :ref:`Sky Storage <sky-storage>`.

-(2) (For ML jobs) Application code should save checkpoints periodically to a :ref:`Sky Storage <sky-storage>`-mounted cloud bucket.
+(2) **Saving and loading checkpoints**: (For ML jobs) Application code should save checkpoints periodically to a :ref:`Sky Storage <sky-storage>`-mounted cloud bucket.
 For job recovery,  the program should try to reload a latest checkpoint from that path when it starts.

 We explain them in detail below.